 Try practicing Gratitude.
 This practice is an instant stress-buster in stress management techniques.
 Gratitude and stress are the two opposite sides of a coin.
 You can’t look at both sides of a coin at once.
 If you are grateful for what you have your stress vanishes in a minute.

 Avoiding unwanted and irrelevant stressors is the best thing you can do for your soul.
 A lot of stress came into your life just because you can’t able to say “no” in some irrelevant situations.
 Learn to say no the all those things that hinder your peace of mind.

 Tip 5: Get enough rest and sleep

-Another most important factor in stress management is to take an adequate amount of sleep.
+Another most important factor is to take an adequate amount of sleep.
 Good sleep fuels your mind and energizes your body.
 Your body needs time to recover from stressful events.